Aceofsquares/monoalphabetic_substitution_scripts/README.md

                  which are as follows. <br />
                  1. _mode_     \- This argument tells the script whether to encrypt or decrypt.
 Pass either encrypt, enc, decrypt, or dec as the mode. <br />
-                 2. _key_      \-  The key is the alphabetic cipher to use for encryption and decryption.
+                 2. _key_      \-  The key is the alphabetic cipher to use for encryption and decryption.<br />
                  3. _filename_ \- The file to encrypt or decrypt using the key.
 You can use hyphen for stdin and CTRL-D (twice) to end the input. <br >